getditto/demoapp-chat/Android/README.md

 You need to setup some environment variables in order to build this project:

-1. In your project root, create a directory called **secure**
-2. Add a file to that directory called **creds.properties**, for the build variants as defined in the app **build.gradle** file.
-Add the following environment variables to the credential file, substituting your own values:
+1. Copy the provided `env.properties.example` file to `env.properties`
+2. Create an app in the Ditto Cloud Portal - https://portal.ditto.live
+3. Update the ignored `env.properties` file adding the corresponding values from your app:

 ```
 # Environment Variables

-    DITTO_APP_ID = "replace with your app id"
+DITTO_APP_ID = replace_with_your_app_id
+DITTO_OFFLINE_TOKEN = replace_with_your_offline_license_token
-    DITTO_PLAYGROUND_TOKEN = "replace with your playground token"
+DITTO_PLAYGROUND_TOKEN = replace_with_your_playground_token
-    DITTO_AUTH_PASSWORD = "replace with your auth password"
+DITTO_AUTH_PASSWORD = replace_with_your_auth_password
-    DITTO_AUTH_PROVIDER = "replace with your auth provider"
+DITTO_AUTH_PROVIDER = replace_with_your_auth_provider
-    DITTO_OFFLINE_TOKEN = "replace with your offline license token"
 ```

-* `DITTO_APP_ID` is the App ID used by Ditto; this needs to be the same on each device running the app in order for them to see each other, including across different platforms.
+- `DITTO_APP_ID` is the App ID used by Ditto; this needs to be the same on each device running the app in order for them to see each other, including across different platforms.
-* `DITTO_PLAYGROUND_TOKEN` is the online playground token.
-This is used when using the online playground identity type.
-* `DITTO_OFFLINE_TOKEN` is the offline-only playground token.
+- `DITTO_OFFLINE_TOKEN` is the offline-only playground token.
 This is used when using the offline playground identity type.
 Note this feature will be discontinued in the future.
+- `DITTO_PLAYGROUND_TOKEN` is the online playground token.
+This is used when using the online playground identity type.
-* `DITTO_AUTH_PROVIDER` is the authentication provider name.
+- `DITTO_AUTH_PROVIDER` is the authentication provider name.
 This is used when using the online with authentication identity type.
-* `DITTO_AUTH_PASSWORD` is the authentication password.
+- `DITTO_AUTH_PASSWORD` is the authentication password.
 This is used when using the online with authentication identity type.

 ## Copyright

 Copyright (c) 2022 DittoLive

 Permission is hereby granted, free of charge, to any person obtaining a copy